Kotlin/kotlinx.serialization/docs/polymorphism.md

 ```

 Line `1` implies that objects of type `successful_response_v3` and `successful_response_v2` have the same serialized form,
-though nothing prevents us to return a different serializer here, potentially a customized with runtime behaviour, such as
+though nothing prevents us to return a different serializer here, potentially customized with runtime behaviour, such as
 [JsonParametricSerializer](json_transformations.md#json-parametric-polymorphic-deserialization) .

 ## Differences for interfaces, abstract and open classes